 It is the respondent’s decision which is being appealed, and the decision may be upheld (ie the tribunal disagrees with the parents’ challenge) or it may be revised (ie the tribunal agrees at least in part with the parents’ appeal)

-If the LA concedes the appeal the parent should request a consent order from the tribunal to cover the precise issues eg an agreed Working Document.
-It is not uncommon for LAs to back down at the last minute.
 NB the local authority does not have the power to terminate the appeal because the LA is the respondent, not the appellant.
 A tribunal consent order is binding on the LA in the same way as any other tribunal decision whereas if the parent simply withdraws the appeal it is dependent on the LA’s goodwill.

 Disagreements about Tribunal Decisions

 In very restricted circumstances as explained here, families can go on to the Upper Tribunal after a hearing at the First Tier tribunal.
 The GOV.UK link for Upper Tribunal decisions is here.
 It is only the Upper Tribunal which creates case law, not the First Tier Tribunal.
 NN v Cheshire East is a UTT case I won in 2021.
-It concerns education otherwise than at school [EOTAS] and leaving Section I blank.
+It concerns Education Otherwise Than At School [EOTAS] and leaving Section I blank.
 Related page https://edyourself.org/eotas-case-law-leaving-section-i-blank/